MC-kit/mckit-nuclides/README.rst

 The module presents basic information on chemical elements and nuclides including natural presence.
 The data is organized as `Polars <https://pola.rs/>`_ tables.
 Polars allows efficient data joining and selecting on huge datsets produced in computations like `Rigorous 2 Step <https://github.com/svalinn/r2s-act/blob/master/docs/r2s-userguide.rst>`_ .
-There are also some tools to expand natural presence and merge composition fractions.
+There are also some tools to expand natural presence and to merge compositions.

 .. note::